 The original guard station was established in 1908, but was replaced by the existing cabin in 1934.
 The cabin is accessible by car when there is no snow.
 Guests should be prepared in snowy conditions to ski, snowshoe or snowmobile half a mile from the plowed road to reach the cabin.
 The guard station offers many amenities for a comfortable stay, but fewer conveniences are available in winter.

-Cabin amenities include a wood stove, table and chairs, two bunkbeds with mattresses, two folding cots, a broom and dustpan, sink and propane appliances (space heater, water heater, stove/oven).
+Cabin amenities include a wood stove, table and chairs, two bunkbeds with mattresses, two folding cots, a broom and dustpan, sink and Electrical appliances (space heater, water heater, stove/oven).
 Guests may find limited

-The cabin's water is shut off Oct.
-10th, depending on weather, so winter guests need to bring their own water.
+The cabin's water is shut off Late Sept depending on weather, so winter guests need to bring their own water.
 Bedding, cleaning supplies, towels, garbage bags, first aid supplies, matches and lanterns or flashlights are not provided.
 Guests are expected to clean the cabin and pack out their trash before leaving.

 Please call the district office at (541) 351-1182 four days prior to arrival to confirm the security combination

-No water is available at the cabin during winter months beginning on Oct 1
+No water is available at the cabin during winter months beginning on Late September

 The rustic single-room cabin is tucked into a forest of deciduous and conifers at an elevation of about 6,000 feet.
 Mill Creek meanders through the site.